Erie Metropolitan Transit Authority: Routes

-† Twentynine Gillig CNG buses, only alternative fuel in fleet, Eight more coming in Summer 2021.
+Fleet

 LIFT

 "LIFT" is EMTA's paratransit program in that provides door-to-door transportation services to people who have physical disabilities, are senior citizens or anyone who lives "beyond the bus routes or are unable to utilize bus services."
 Some passengers qualify for free rides while others may have to pay a minimum of $1.65 to ride.

 Other programs

 Until 2008, EMTA offered a "trackless" trolley that could be rented for special occasions; while the rental program has been discontinued, this type of vehicle is still used for Route 20.
 Another program from EMTA is their "Bike on the Bus" program for bicyclists that allows them to take the bus to a destination while carrying their bike on a rack on the front of the bus for free.
 EMTA has a "Bayliner Trolley" route, using trackless trolleys, that takes the place of the Park and ride service in Erie.
 Currently, there is no fare on the Bayliner route.